 He is a Language Trainer and Consultant with national companies and organizations, specializing in leading courses on English grammar and clear writing.
-In addition, he offers a Coaching Service to individuals and a Copy writing and Editing Service to companies and organizations.

 Martin also has a good working knowledge of German, having studied at the University of Regensburg and he visits Germany regularly.
 He is a tutor at Albert-Ludwigs University Freiburg, Center for Key Qualifications (Zentrum für Schlüsselqualifikationen), Germany.

 Martin is also a part-time tutor at the London College of Communication, University of the Arts London and part-time visiting lecturer at Buckinghamshire New University.

 Martin’s wife, Yusandra, complements him in the creative team.
 Her sculptures have a highly individual and intuitive style.